jupyterhub/team-compass/docs/meetings/collab-cafe/facilitator-checklist.md

 **1 week before:**

 - Post a comment on the issue in the Team Compass repo reminding folk that the meeting is one week away
-- _TBA: Any updates to announcements posted in other spaces, e.g., Discourse, Gitter, Twitter/Mastodon, etc._
+- _TBA: Any updates to announcements posted in other spaces, e.g., Discourse, Zulip, Mastodon, etc._

 **1 day before:**

 - Post a comment on the issue in the Team Compass repo reminding folk that the meeting is the next day
-- _TBA: Any updates to announcements posted in other spaces, e.g., Discourse, Gitter, Twitter/Mastodon, etc._
+- _TBA: Any updates to announcements posted in other spaces, e.g., Discourse, Zulip, Mastodon, etc._

 ## During the Meeting